AWARDS | ELIGIBILITY | JURY | NOMINATION DETAILS | HOW TO SUBMIT | QUESTIONS?

 Robin Abad Ocubillo

-Robin is an Urban Planner and Designer who has focused on civic innovation in in public space design, planning, evaluation, and policy for the last ten years.
-Currently a Senior Planner at the SF Planning Department, he is the lead policy planner for the Places for People Ordinance, the first placemaking legislation of its kind in the country to streamline government processes and lower barriers for communities creating and stewarding public spaces in underutilized streets and lots.
-Robin managed the City's Parklet Program during a period of intensive growth; doubling the parklet population, expanding partnerships to cultural and community institutions, and overseeing the development of an award-winning Parklet Manual.
-He manages the Central-Waterfront Dogpatch Public Realm Plan, multi-agency effort setting and implementing urban design policy in one of the City’s most dynamically changing neighborhoods; and the Islais Creek Adaptation Strategy, a long-range framework for securing infrastructure and social resiliency along the southeast Bay shoreline.
-Prior to his current role at the San Francisco Planning Department, Robin worked with LADOT People St. and the Mayor’s Great Streets Project on advocacy and performance evaluation of projects throughout L.A.
+Robin Abad Ocubillo has worked for over a decade in civic innovation in public space design, planning, evaluation, and policy.
+He is currently Senior Planner and Urban Designer with the SF Planning Department, where he leads Places for People, the first placemaking legislation of its kind in the country to streamline government processes and lower barriers for communities creating and stewarding public spaces in underutilized streets and lots.
+He has extensively developed research methods and metrics for human-use evaluation of public spaces and is co-author of the Global Public Life Data Protocol.
+Robin is also a Producer and Curator with the San Francisco Urban Film Festival, bringing communities together around civics and storytelling.
+Prior to his current role at the San Francisco Planning Department, Robin worked with LADOT People St. and the Mayor’s Great Streets Project on advocacy and performance evaluation of projects throughout Los Angeles.
 Before that he served for several years as a Project Manager in the Golden Gate National Parks, working on cultural landscape and visitor access projects at sites throughout Bay Area parklands.
-Robin has also taught in the Architecture Division at the California College of the Arts, focusing on the intersection between urban design and civic governance.

 BACK TO TOP